 It's Bobbi's birthday, and she's got company...
 Bobbi has always been content living alone.
 But now, on the eve of her 35th birthday, images of her married friends begin to haunt her.
 As she looks over her life she begins to wonder whether she's as happy and independent as she thought she was...

 Stephen Sondheim and George Furth's bittersweet musical comedy is a wry and witty take on love, sex and relationships in the big city.
 Famous for the songs The Ladies Who Lunch, Side By Side and Being Alive.

-The cast features Rosalie Craig as 'Bobbi' and Patti LuPone as 'Joanne'.
+The cast features Rosalie Craig as 'Bobbi' and Patti LuPone as 'Joanne' with Mel Giedroyc as 'Sarah'.
 Directed by Marianne Elliott.

 Rosalie Craig's London theatre credits include the role of the 'Beggar Woman' in Lonny Price's concert revival of Stephen Sondheim's Sweeney Todd at the London Coliseum in 2015; the role of 'Arwen' in Matthew Warchus's production of the musical Lord of the Rings at the Theatre Royal Drury Lane in 2007; and Laurence Boswell's production of Euripides' Hecuba for the RSC at the Noel Coward Theatre in 2005.

 Patti LuPone's West End theatre credits include the role of 'Maria Callas' in Leonard Foglia's production of Terrence McNally's Master Class at the Queen's Theatre in 1997; the role of 'Norma Desmond' in the original London production of Sunset Boulevard at the Adelphi Theatre in 1993; and the role of 'Fantine' in the original London production of Les Miserables at the Barbican Theatre and transfer to the Palace Theatre in 1985.